yaswika0311/Algorithm_Visualizer/README.md

 5) Quick sort
 6) Heap sort

-Features:
+## Features:
-1) Colored representation of step being executed.
+### Colored representation of step being executed:
-  1.1) Blue:default
+     Blue:default
-  1.2) Yellow: Being compared
+     Yellow: Being compared
-  1.3) Red: Identified as in incorrect position and to be moved 1.4) Green: In correct position
+     Red: Identified as in incorrect position and to be moved
+     Green: In correct position
-2) 3 Controls for visualizations
+### Controls for visualizations
-  2.1) Speed of visualization (5 speed levels)
+     Speed of visualization (5 speed levels)
-  2.2) Data size ()
+     Data size ()
-  2.3) Generation of new data (Randomly generate new data).
+     Generation of new data (Randomly generate new data).
-4) Time and Space complexity of algorithm being visualized.
+     Time and Space complexity of algorithm being visualized.

-Take a look at live version: https://kethantummala.github.io/Sorting_Visualizer/
+Take a look at live version: